sindresorhus/eslint-plugin-unicorn/docs/rules/no-for-loop-extra-variables.md

-# Do not declare an extra variable in a `for` loop init
+# Do not declare any extra variables in a `for` loop initializer

 A pattern in some codebases is to declare a second variable in the initial state which is then only used in the test condition.
 This variable is unecessary and prevents the `no-for-loop` rule from flagging the loop.